Nourine-Sabry/Nourine-Sabry/README.md

 ### 🎓 I graduated *Summa Cum Laude* with a B.Sc. in Biotechnology and a specialisation in Bioinformatics from Nile University in 2025.

+### 👩🏻‍💻👩🏻‍🔬 My main research interests include metabolic reprogramming, particularly the Warburg effect and how it contributes to pancreatic cancer progression.

 ## 📲 Check out my other accounts:

 ### LinkedIn account: [<img src="https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/linkedin.svg" alt="LinkedIn" height="30">](https://www.linkedin.com/in/nourine-sabry/) - Professional profile and career highlights 👩🏻‍💻